vatpac-technology/sops/docs/aerodromes/Jandakot.md

 Aircraft departing a leg of the circuit will climb to and maintain the following levels until clear of the zone:
 All runways: `A010`

 VFR aircraft will depart via set outbound departure routes.
 Aircraft will track extended circuit legs to the departure point.
-These departure points include: `YGB`, `FREM` via `Fiona Stanley Hospital`, and `SHOP`.
+These departure points include: YGB, FREM via *Fiona Stanley Hospital*, and SHOP.

-Departures via `FREM` and `YGB` will depart on runway 06L/24R.
-Runway 06R/24L is used for circuit traffic and departures via `SHOP`.
+Departures via FREM and YGB will depart on runway 06L/24R.
+Runway 06R/24L is used for circuit traffic and departures via SHOP.

 ### Circuits
 The circuit direction changes depending on tower opening hours and runway being used.